MicrosoftDocs/dynamics-365-ai/ai-docs/sales/personalize-sales-accelerator.md

     >![Select auto advance settings](media/sa-personal-settings-auto-advance-settings.png "Select auto advance settings")

     The following settings are available for completing or skipping an activity:
     -	**Ask before moving to the next work item**: When an activity is completed or skipped, a message is displayed before you move to the next record in the work list.
 On the message, you'll select an appropriate option to proceed.
-The following image shows the message that's displayed when you skip an activity.<!--note from editor: Edits to alt text assume that this message always looks like the one shown in the image. -->
+The following image shows the message that's displayed when you skip an activity.
         >[!div class="mx-imgBorder"]
         >![For skipping an activity: "Do you want to go to the next item in your work list or stay here and continue working?"
 Options are "Go to next" or "Stay here"](media/sa-personal-settings-auto-advance-skip-activity-message.png "For skipping an activity: \"Do you want to go to the next item in your work list or stay here and continue working?\" Options are \"Go to next\" or \"Stay here\"")
     -	**Automatically go to the next work item**: When an activity is completed or skipped, the next record in the work list queue is automatically displayed.